-It is recommended that electives be taken within a four-year period after completing the core course.
-If registering for an elective course before the core course, contact the certificate coordinator, Kris Bews (firstname.lastname@example.org) to complete the first component of the practice integration plan activity.
-The two elective courses must be from the ones list below:
+It is recommended, but not mandatory, that participants successfully complete the core course before registering for either of the two electives.
+If registering for an elective course before the core course, it is required to contact the certificate coordinator, Kris Bews (email@example.com) when starting the first elective course, to complete the first component of the practice integration plan activity.

 - Basic Pharmacology in Mental Health and Substance Use